Kansas says backlog of untested rape kits nearly eliminated

 Kansas law enforcement agencies have nearly eliminated a backlog of 2,200 sexual assault kits that had gone untested, including some that dated back decades, authorities announced Thursday.

-Agencies have had 2,000 of the kits tested by forensic labs and the remaining 200 should be tested by the end of the month, the Kansas Bureau of Investigation said.
+Agencies have had about 2,000 of the kits tested by forensic labs and the remaining 235 should be tested by the end of the month, the Kansas Bureau of Investigation said.

 Officials said the additional testing allowed 373 biological profiles from the evidence to be entered into a computerized DNA database and resulted in 243 hits, which could provide leads to law enforcement agencies.
 Two cases linked to the rape kit testing have been successfully prosecuted and a third resulted in an acquittal, they said.

-The bureau also announced it was launching a television and digital ad campaign to create greater public awareness about sexual assault.
+The bureau also announced it has launched a television and digital ad campaign and a new website to create greater public awareness about sexual assault.

-"This project has addressed work that was long overdue in Kansas," Joyce Grover, executive director of the Kansas Coalition Against Sexual and Domestic Violence, said in a statement ahead of a news conference.
-"I am hopeful we have made and will continue to make big changes in Kansas."
+"The health, well-being and vitality of Kansas depends on a zero-tolerance response to sexual violence," the KBI's executive officer Katie Whisman, who oversaw the effort to address the backlog of untested rape kits, said during a news conference.
+"Together, we can overcome rape culture."

+Last year, the bureau recommended that all rape kits collected in the state go to forensic labs for testing, rather than having law enforcement agencies decide on a case-by-case basis whether to submit them.
+The KBI has four forensics labs, and there are county labs in the Kansas City and Wichita areas.

 A KBI working group concluded in 2017 that law enforcement agencies had more than 2,200 sexual assault kits that had not been tested, with the oldest collected in 1989.